-The commission's values are intended to guide the priorities of their work as a public advisory body and inform each step of the process outlined in the Model for Transformation.
-The Commission approved these values in December 2024 after research and discussion on what elements were important to keep in mind as it responded to its charged articulated in Executive Order N-16-22.
+The commission's values (Figure 5) are intended to guide the priorities of their work as a public advisory body and inform each step of the process outlined in the model for transformation (Figure 6).
+The commission approved these values in December 2024 after research and discussion on what elements were important to keep in mind as it responded to its charged articulated in Executive Order N-16-22.